 Lung cancer is more treatable in the early stages, but early detection is relatively uncommon.
 Approximately

 That number goes up in the case of SCLC.
-The American Cancer Society (ACS) report that 2 out of 3 cases of SCLC have already spread beyond the lungs by the time of diagnosis.
+The American Cancer Society (ACS) report that

 The American Lung Association estimate that over 12,000 lives could be saved by increased screening for lung cancer in people who have a high risk of the condition, including those with a history of smoking.